uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/scrum.md

 		- Estimated by the development team.
 		- Metrics used are usually story points or working days, but fictional may also be used.
 		- Techniques like using Fibonacci numbers are used.
-- **Sprint Backlog**
-	- Each sprint the team moves some US from the product backlog to the sprint backlog.
-	- Chosen by highest priority first, but they may decide to change order.
-	- One US can be divided into several sprint tasks.
+## Sprint Backlog
+- Subset of the product backlog that will be implemented in a sprint.
+- Done by the developing team at the beginning of each sprint.
+- Selection is based on priority and team capabilities.
+- Selected User Stories are broken down into several Sprint Tasks